Kolpashnikova/ai-bluesky-scheduler/README.md

 - Send crash reports
 - Use cookies or tracking pixels
 - Collect device information beyond what's needed for encryption

 ---

-## Chrome Extension Permissions

-Bluesky Post Scheduler requires the following permissions to function:

-- **storage**: Store your scheduling data, preferences, and encrypted credentials locally in your browser
-- **alarms**: Schedule and trigger posts at specified dates and times using Chrome's alarm system
-- **tabs**: Open the full-view calendar interface in a separate browser tab
-- **Host permissions for**:
-  - `https://bsky.app/*` - For Bluesky authentication and posting
-  - `https://api.openai.com/*` - For optional AI content generation (only when API key provided)

-These permissions are used solely for the extension's core functionality.
-No data is collected or transmitted beyond the services explicitly mentioned above.

----